nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 If they are not equal, the transaction list MUST be filtered.
 All known transaction references MUST be removed.
 The resulting list contains all transaction the node is missing.
-The node MUST send a `TransactionListQuery` message containing the list of missing transaction references.
+The node SHOULD send a `TransactionListQuery` message containing the list of missing transaction references.
 This message MUST also add a new `conversationID`.

 The node then calculates a temporary XOR value by applying TX hashes from the filtered list to its own XOR value.
-If the temprorary XOR value doesn't match the XOR value of the peer and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node MUST send a `State` message.
+If the temprorary XOR value doesn't match the XOR value of the peer and the `LC` value in the message is equal to or higher than the highest Lamport Clock value of the node, then the node SHOULD send a `State` message.
 See §6.2.1.

 #### 5.2.3 Transaction List